 If an infection is present, there may also be a fever.

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and health history.
 An eye exam will be done.
-The doctor will probably be able to make the diagnosis after a visual exam using a slit lamp.
+The doctor may look at the eye with a slit lamp.
+This may be enough to make the diagnosis.

 - Corneal culture—A swab of fluid from the eye is tested for infections.